telerik/reporting-docs/knowledge-base/how-to-render-any-html-tags-in-reports.md

 ## Notes

-To display a report that uses this approach in a separate application, the assembly of the Class Library project and the `HtmlRenderer.WinForms.dll` assembly should be referenced in the project where Reporting will be used - [Configuration for the Report Viewer/Web Report Designer]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source%}#configuration-for-the-report-viewerweb-report-designer).
+To display a report that uses this approach in a separate application, the assembly of the Class Library project, the `HtmlRenderer.dll` and the `HtmlRenderer.WinForms.dll` assemblies should be referenced in the project where Reporting will be used - [Configuration for the Report Viewer/Web Report Designer]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source%}#configuration-for-the-report-viewerweb-report-designer).

 ## See Also